 “In a model adjusted only for age, sex, and energy intake, regular consumption (>4 times/ week) of chili pepper was associated with 23% lower risk of all-cause mortality, as opposed to none/rare intake, and results remained substantially unchanged in the fully adjusted model.”

-The benefits of hot peppers were even more apparent in reducing the risk of cardiovascular disease mortality (34% reduction).
+Significantly, the benefits of hot peppers were even more apparent in reducing the risk of cardiovascular disease mortality (34% reduction).

 Dr. J. David Spence points out, though, that eating a Mediterranean diet with lots of whole grains, fruits, vegetables, and legumes is far better than just putting hot sauce on burgers and fries.

 Investigators from the University of Vermont examined data from the National Health and Nutrition Examination Survey (NHANES) III covering over 16,000 American adults who were followed for 19 years (PLOS One, Jan.
 9, 2017).
 Those who reported eating hot peppers were about 13 percent less likely to die during the study.

 Here’s how the data broke down.
 Over the roughly two decades of the study 4,946 people died.
 The people who shunned spicy stuff had a mortality rate of 33.6 percent.
 The hot chile pepper lovers died at a 21.6 percent rate.
 This was after the investigators controlled for things like diet, smoking, blood pressure, age, gender, diabetes, and other risk factors.